-The main thing that becomes clear when we look into this issue, is that matching our speakers and amplifier is not something that we should be losing any sleep over.
+The main thing that becomes clear when we consider this issue, is that it is not something that we should be losing any sleep over.

-That's not to say we should ignore it completely and that we shouldn't give it any thought at all when buying new speakers and amplifiers - but it's more an understanding that you could ignore it and the chances are you would still buy a speaker and amplifier combination that would work perfectly well together.
+That's not to say we should ignore it completely.
+That we shouldn't give it any thought at all.
+It's more an understanding that you could ignore it and everything will usually be fine.
+The chances are you would still buy a speaker and amplifier combination that would work well together.

-You are very unlikely to find an amplifier and a set of speakers that are designed for home use that are completely mismatched to the extent that you will damage them by connecting them together and turning up the volume to a reasonable level.
+You are unlikely to find speakers and an amplifier, designed for home use, that are completely mismatched.
+That is, to the extent that you will damage them by connecting them together and turning up the volume to a reasonable level.

-Most amplifiers/receivers and speakers that are available for home systems are all going to be roughly compatible with each other - the question is do you want to study the specifications closely and get a better match so you get the very best out of your equipment?
+Most components that are available for home systems are all going to be roughly compatible with each other.
+The question is, do you want to study the specifications closely and get a better match?
+So you get the very best out of your equipment.

-There isn't really an exact science to matching your amplifier and speakers - you have plenty of room for error - and you won't have too many problems unless you try connecting equipment which are completely incompatible.
+There isn't an exact science to matching your amplifier and speakers.
+And you have plenty of room for error.
+You won't have too many problems unless you try connecting equipment which is completely incompatible.

-One of the most important things to consider when you are matching speakers with an amplifier is the impedance of the speakers.
+One of the most important things to consider is the impedance of the speakers.

 Generally, most amplifiers will support the majority of speakers available on the market today, but it is useful to make sure this is the case.

-The main danger is that speakers with a low impedance (say 4 ohms) can put a strain on the power supply of an amplifier if the amplifier isn't designed to handle a low impedance.
+The main danger is with speakers that have a low impedance - say 4-ohms.
+This can put a strain on the power supply of an amplifier if the amplifier isn't designed to handle a low impedance.

-For a more detailed explanation, go the the article on matching speaker impedance.
+For a more detailed explanation, go the article on matching speaker impedance.

-However, the main point is to make sure that the ratings you are looking at are both comparable i.e. they are either both RMS (or average) values, or they are both peak (or music power) figures.
+The main point is to make sure that the ratings you are looking at are both comparable.
+That is, they are either both RMS (or average) values, or they are both peak (or music power) figures.